mikelpmc/react-multiline-clamping/README.md

 - 🎉 Uses the css line clamp property
 - 😱 It works both with plain text and HTML/Components
 - 💥 Show more/less behaviour
-- 👂 Listens to text and lines changes and respond accordingly
+- 👂 Listens to text and lines changes and responds accordingly
 - ⚙️ Easy-to-use component API

 ## Installation